davidjroos/davidjroos.github.io/_posts/2018-07-25-Bucharest.md

 <p class='wideimage'><img src='https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180724Romania/DSCF9456_800.jpg' srcset='https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180724Romania/DSCF9456_2000.jpg 2000w, https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180724Romania/DSCF9456_1200.jpg 1200w, https://s3-ap-southeast-2.amazonaws.com/davidroos.co.nz/photos/20180724Romania/DSCF9456_800.jpg 800w' sizes='100vw' width='2000'/></p>

-We dropped our bikes off here and said our thanks and good byes.
+We dropped our bikes off here and said our thanks and goodbyes.
 Always good to have a local telling you things about what you are looking at.
 If nothing else, it forces you to consider if something is more interesting than it would have been.

 Caught the metro from Tineretului to Aviatorilor (where started from) for some beer and snacks for dinner at Mikkeller.